xwmx/dotfiles/Readme.markdown

 OS X-specific scripts for configuring or updating environments.

+### vendor

+Files and resources that are actively being linked or used by scripts.

 ## Local Configuration

 The following files are expected and should be added to `$HOME` with any